-- Student Tutor (or equivalent) must complete the legitimate interest assessment form below and submit to the Group Director for Student Services and Pastoral Support for consideration - 2.
+- 1. Pastoral Support Tutor (or equivalent) must complete the legitimate interest assessment form below and submit to the Director of Pastoral Support & Behaviour Support for consideration. - 2.
 The student must be informed that the College may determine that it is in the best interest of the student to involve parents/guardians and therefore are completing this assessment.
 The student should be given the option to grant permission themselves before the assessment takes place. - 3.
-The assessment will be evaluated by the Group Director of Student Services and Pastoral Support and a decision will be made within 2 working days and the student informed of the outcome. - 4.
-If the assessment confirms that is in the best interests of the students the parent or guardian will contacted and invited to attend the referral
+The assessment will be evaluated by Associate Principal: Students/Customers and the Director of Pastoral Support & Behaviour and a decision will be made within 2 working days and the student informed of the outcome. - 4.
+If the assessment confirms that is in the best interests of the student the parent or guardian will contacted and invited to attend the referral.